k-anne222/card-website/README.md

-# card-website
+# Two Players Card Game Website
-make website to play a card game
+make a website to play a card game <!--give a more clear and detail but brief description about what this game is about-->

 ## Frontend
 1. HTML (the create and design structures and components)